Supabase Authentication Setup Guide

 Step 5: No Site Registration Needed!

 The new domain-based system eliminates the need for site registration.
-The system automatically uses the current domain (e.g., docs.example.com
+The system automatically uses the current domain (e.g., docs.example.com) as the access key.
+Just grant users access to your domain in the next step.

 Step 6: Create Your First User